grindsa/dkb-robo/README.md

 - transactions from creditcards and checking accounts (Girokonten)
 - query the content of "DKB Postbox"
 - get standing orders (Dauerauftrag)
-- get information about credit limits an excemption orders (Freistellungsauftrag)
+- get information about credit limits and exemption orders (Freistellungsauftrag)

 ## Getting Started